k9mail/k9mail-docs/docs/accounts/add.md

 * Every 12 hours
 * Every 24 hours

-**Enable push mail for this account**: This option is only available for IMAP accounts.
-When it is enabled a long-lived connection to the IMAP server is established so K-9 Mail can be notified by the server when a new message has arrived.
-When this is set, you do not need to select a poll frequency, because you do not poll.

-This decreases delivery notification delay and thus for some it is worth choosing a mailbox based on the provider support for IMAP IDLE.
-Note that it may require multiple connections which might not be supported or undesired by the server administration.

 **Number of messages to display**: This value determines how many messages are kept locally cached and displayed.
 Available options are: